You are considering the use of sms advertising for the promotion of your product or business, but you are unsure if it's the right fit.

 Moving on, here’s what marketers need to know about SMS behaviour in 2018.

 1) 97% of respondents say they open every text message they receive.
-For advertising, these statistics of open text messages are great and provide many possibilities.
+For advertising, these statistics of open text messages are excellent and provide many possibilities.
 (7)

 2) Operator-provided voice and SMS usage in many markets has increased.
-(2) This is due to the fact that a growing proportion of mobile plans now offer unlimited voice and messaging.
+(2) Because a growing proportion of mobile plans now offer unlimited voice and messaging.
 (1)

 3) The average number of texts received per day by a millennial is 67.
 The average text response time is 90 seconds.
 (3)